 I just returned from a two-day scout for a client, in Alaska at Anchorage's Airport.
 One important lesson I learned, it's always best to get off the runway when a Boeing 747-400 cargo is approaching for a landing!
 This photo, though, was taken as we drove across the runway with permission from air traffic control.
 But still, move quickly in such situations!more

-15 years ago my wife and I spent 3 months traveling through Southeast Asia, after living in Japan and Bangkok for over a decade.
-The Iraq War was underway when we arrived in Cambodia and combined with the SARS epidemic in Asia, the country had pretty much emptied of tourists leaving the temples of Angkor all but deserted.
-Th tourist interlude allowed me to explore the temples with my Nikon f/1.4 prime lenses - 28mm, 35mm, 50mm and an 85mm -...more
+In 2003 I spent 3 months traveling through Southeast Asia with my wife Jennifer, after living in Japan and Bangkok for over a decade.
+The Iraq War was underway when we arrived in Cambodia, and combined with the SARS epidemic in Asia, the country had pretty much emptied of tourists, leaving the temples of Angkor all but deserted.
+The tourist interlude allowed me to explore the temples with my Nikon f/1.4 prime lenses - 28mm, 35mm, 50mm and an...more

 After watching the Amazon Spheres being built for nearly two years, I finally got access to photograph them, and the best kind of access - the sole photographer allowed in for 8 hours of shooting.
 Walking in, though, my first reaction was I wouldn't have enough time.
 The sheer scale of the project and the constantly shifting lighting created myriads of possible images.
 It was really overwhelming.

 Late last month I got an urgent call from a client asking that I fly quickly across the country to photograph some huge sand and granite operations in South Carolina for Summit Materials, one of the largest and fastest growing construction materials companies in the country.
 I had less than 24 hours to plan for the trip, book flights, rent a car and plan on...more